 #> rating_consistent rating_inconsistent syllables frequency

-# check that the "room" is balanced across anticlusters:
+# Verify that the "room" is balanced across anticlusters:

 table(anticlusters, schaper2019$room)